 The Truth and Reconciliation Commission of Canada (2015) provided a crucial directive for Canadians: learn about colonization and its ongoing impacts and take action wherever possible to support efforts to transform Canadian society into one that offers a respectful relationship with Indigenous peoples.
 Educational institutions have long been recognized as both a tool of colonization and a source of continued oppression for Indigenous students.
-Indeed, these expectations are highlighted in the SFU Aboriginal Reconciliation Council (2017) report, Walk this Path with Us, along with recognition that the institution envisions a future where Indigenous students can “flourish,” “be recognized and celebrated,” “respected” and “see their culture[s] as an essential part of the fabric of the University” (p.
+These expectations are highlighted in the SFU Aboriginal Reconciliation Council report, Walk this Path with Us (2017), along with recognition that the institution envisions a future where Indigenous students can “flourish,” “be recognized and celebrated,” “respected” and “see their culture[s] as an essential part of the fabric of the University” (p.
 2).
-The report acknowledges the challenges to walking this path and the time required for it to be realized.

-As SFU faculty members we have heard anecdotal reports from our students about their experiences with on-going colonization and racism in their lives as well as in their interactions at SFU.
-In particular, both Indigenous and non-Indigenous students report difficult classroom situations arising from the discussion of Indigenous topics in classrooms at Simon Fraser University.
-This project invites current and former SFU students to share their recollections of, and reflections on, their experiences through video recording, audio recording, and confidential online surveys.
-It is modeled after precedent studies of university classroom climate issues arising from the discussion of Indigenous topics, beginning with the UBC-based project, What I Learned in Class Today: Aboriginal Issues in the Classroom (WILICT https://intheclass.arts.ubc.ca/), for which Karrmen Crey (our Principal Investigator) was co-developer and co-researcher, and project manager.
-Student Experiences is also similar to Kinàmàgawin: Aboriginal Issues in the Classroom (2011, https://carleton.ca/indigenous/kinamagawin-aboriginal-issues-in-the-classroom/), an initiative at Carleton University that adapted the WILICT research model to document and address similar classroom incidents and climate issues.
+The university classroom is a crucial site for working toward these goals.
+Yet, both Indigenous and non-Indigenous students at Simon Fraser University report troubling classroom situations arising from the discussion of Indigenous topics, which impacts their experience of the classroom and university, and often their ability to stay in class.
+To begin to examine and address classroom climate issues, this project invites current and former SFU students to share their recollections of, and reflections on, their experiences of SFU classrooms through interviews and/or confidential online surveys.
+It is modeled after precedent studies, beginning with the UBC-based project, What I Learned in Class Today: Aboriginal Issues in the Classroom (WILICT, 2007), and Kinàmàgawin: Aboriginal Issues in the Classroom (2011), an initiative at Carleton University that adapted the WILICT research model to document and address similar classroom incidents and climate issues.